yckuo-sdc/4ipnet-eap767-wrt-vulnerabilities/README.md

 # 4ipnet/EAP767 WRT Vulnerabilities
+## Overview
+4ipnet/EAP767 WRT is vulnerable to Incorrect Access Control and Os Command Injection

 The login web page is exposed to internet, and it's used for 4ipnet wireless network controller
 > Search online documents to obtain the default password for the device.